helpwave/services/README.md

 ##### Using APISIX over grpc-web

-Using this approach you are closest to the actual calls made by the frontends.
+Using this approach, you are closest to the actual calls made by the frontends.

 TODO: We are still looking for a tool that works well for this :/